ChillarAnand/avilpage.com/2017/08/arduino-programming-from-text-editor-cli.md

 .. title: Arduino Programming From Text Editor & CLI
 .. slug: arduino-programming-from-text-editor-cli
 .. date: 2017-08-24 13:29:59 UTC
-.. tags:
+.. tags: arduino, cli
-.. category: programming, arduino
+.. category: tech, programming, arduino
 .. link:
 .. description: how to use a text editor like emacs or vim for arduino programming and uploading code from command line interface
 .. type: text